erikras/react-redux-universal-hot-example/README.md

 * [Redux Dev Tools](https://github.com/gaearon/redux-devtools) for next generation DX (developer experience).
 Watch [Dan Abramov's talk](https://www.youtube.com/watch?v=xsSnOQynTHs).
 * [redux-form](https://github.com/erikras/redux-form) to manage form state in Redux
 * [style-loader](https://github.com/webpack/style-loader) and [sass-loader](https://github.com/jtangelder/sass-loader) to allow import of stylesheets
+* [webpack-isomorphic-tools](https://github.com/halt-hammerzeit/webpack-isomorphic-tools) to allow require() work for statics both on client and server

 I cobbled this together from a wide variety of similar "starter" repositories.
 As I post this in June 2015, all of these libraries are right at the bleeding edge of web development.
 They may fall out of fashion as quickly as they have come into it, but I personally believe that this stack is the future of web development and will survive for several years.
 I'm building my new projects like this, and I recommend that you do, too.